23W-GBAC/Enechukwu_Blogs/Automation_0.1.md

 deactivate
 ```

-My next blog gives a proper explanation of the script, its important you read it because it will help you understand the script and modify it to suit your needs.
+On my next blog, I will be sharing the Cost-Benefit Analysis of My Automation Journey.
 You can access my next blog by clicking the link below.

 ## [2nd_Automation](Automation_0.2.md)